Dave (TV series)

-Dave (stylized as DAVE) is an American comedy television series that premiered on FXX on March 4, 2020.
-It was co-created by rapper/comedian Lil Dicky, who plays the titular character, and Jeff Schaffer.
+Dave (stylized as DAVE) is an American television sitcom that premiered on FXX on March 4, 2020.
+It was co-created by rapper/comedian Dave Burd (known by his stage name "Lil Dicky"), who plays the titular character, and Jeff Schaffer.
 Kevin Hart and Greg Mottola form part of the production team.
 Lil Dicky's real-life hype man, GaTa, co-stars as himself.
 On May 11, 2020, the series was renewed for a second season, which premiered on June 16, 2021.
-On February 17, 2022, FXX renewed the series for a third season which is scheduled to premiere on April 5, 2023.
+On February 17, 2022, FXX renewed the series for a third season, which premiered on April 5, 2023.
+On February 1, 2024, FX announced that there were no current plans to renew the series while Burd pursues other projects.

 Premise

-The series stars a fictionalized version of Lil Dicky, a suburban neurotic man in his late twenties who has convinced himself that he's destined to be one of the best rappers of all time.
+The series stars a fictionalized version of Lil Dicky, a suburban neurotic Jewish man in his late twenties who has convinced himself that he's destined to be one of the best rappers of all time.